thoughtworks-jumpstart/jumpstart/javascript/classes/more-about-classes.md

 ## What is a class?

-Classes are blueprints for instantiating \(i.e. creating\) Javascript objects.
+Classes are blueprints for instantiating \(i.e. creating\) JavaScript objects.

 Note that this is only one of the ways to create objects in JavaScript.
 Another way is to use [object literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer)